 Progress has been made recently in developing tangent-space-integration methods \cite{projSplit,kslVariant,localCoord1,localCoord2,hochbruckdynamical}.
 Arbitrarily high-order integration schemes may be derived via symmetric composition with the adjoint method.
 However, this integrator may lack desirable properties of other schemes for particular physical systems.
 For instance, one may seek a symplectic integrator \cite{musharbash2020symplectic} for Hamiltonian systems, a total-variation diminishing scheme \cite{gottlieb1998total} to avoid oscillations in, e.g., shock propagation problems, schemes that conserve relevant physical quantities, or implicit-explicit schemes to preserve stability.
-Projection methods allow easily construction of new low-rank integration schemes with our desired features simply by implementing pre-existing full-rank schemes with the addendum of applying a high-order retraction as a final step to project back to the low-rank manifold.
+This has been studied in model-order reduction \cite{celledoni2002class,zimmermann2018geometric} and recently in the context of the DLRA \cite{pagliantini2021dynamical,hesthaven2022rank}.
+Projection methods allow easy construction of new low-rank integration schemes with our desired features simply by implementing pre-existing full-rank schemes with the addendum of applying a high-order retraction as a final step to project back to the low-rank manifold.
 One may also use projections/retractions after any given step of a full-rank integration scheme in order to limit the quickly growing rank of $\LLo$ as is done with projected Runge-Kutta methods in \cite{rkRets}.
-In addition, these schemes lack mode continuity \cite{ueckermann_et_al_JCP2013,feppon_lermusiaux_SIREV2018,lin_lermusiaux_NM2021}, i.e.\ the vectors in $U$ should only change slowly as a function of time so that their dynamics are interpretable.
+Without a particular choice of gauge, all of these schemes lack mode continuity \cite{ueckermann_et_al_JCP2013,feppon_lermusiaux_SIREV2018,lin_lermusiaux_NM2021}, i.e.\ the vectors in $U$ should only change slowly as a function of time so that their dynamics are interpretable.
 Such a feature is essential for the reduced-order evolution of dynamical systems in time, especially for uncertainty quantification.
 As such, we require efficient and accurate retractions which asymptotically approximate the projection operator and preserve mode continuity as a tool to construct flexible integration schemes.